AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 provided for each simulcast encoding, only for the aggregate, since only a single SSRC is used.
 This mode of simulcast transport MAY be supported by SFUs.

-### 6.1.1 Example

-In this example, it is desired to send three simulcast encodings, each containing three temporal layers.
-When using transport mode 2, scalability mode 'S3T3' would be indicated within the scalability metadata OBU.
-When using transport mode 1, the scalability mode 'L1T3' would be indicated within the scalability metadata OBU of each bitstream, a distinct spatial_id (e.g. 0, 1, 2) would be used for each stream, and the dependency descriptor in each stream describes the dependency structure of all streams.

 ## 7. Payload Format Parameters

 This payload format has three optional parameters.